emmajhudgins/eab_mgmt/README.md

 _repo to accompany_
 # Optimal Emerald Ash Borer (Agrilus planipennis) control across the United States
-Emma J. Hudgins, Jeffrey O. Hanson, Christian MacQuarrie, Denys Yemshanov, Richard Schuster, Eve McDonald-Madden, Chris Baker, Matthew Holden, Iadine Chadès, & Joseph R. Bennett
+Emma J. Hudgins, Jeffrey O. Hanson, Christian MacQuarrie, Denys Yemshanov, Eve McDonald-Madden, Chris Baker, Matthew Holden, Iadine Chadès, & Joseph R. Bennett

+Substantial conceptual contributions by Martin Péron, past PhD student of Iadine Chadès.

 An optimal control approach to EAB management for urban tree persistence in explicit space and time.

 **The larger postdoc project context:**

-The goal is to find rules of thumb for the optimal management of Canadian invasive forest pests, and to create an interactive open source tool to display these management optimizations.
+The goal is to find rules of thumb for the optimal management of North American invasive forest pests, and to create an interactive open source tool to display these management optimizations.

 **Previous work:**